Er-AI-GK/Er-AI-GK/ReadMe.md

 <br/>

-  - 🔭 I’m currently working on Contribution
+- 🔭 I’m currently working on my goals
-  - 🌱 I’m currently learning Masters in computer application in Data analytics
+- 🌱 I’m currently learning Full-Stack Development & Data Science
-  - 👯 I’m looking to collaborate on Projects
+- 👯 I’m looking to collaborate on projects
-  - 🤔 I’m looking for help with Documentation and tags
+- 🤝 I’m looking help for my future projects

+- ⚡ Fun fact : Copy from others but little bit add your essence like no one can find out

-  - 📫 How to reach me on LinkedIn:[Linkedin - @Joel John Joseph](https://www.linkedin.com/in/joel-john-joseph-2b77a41a4/)
+📫 How to reach me on LinkedIn :[ @Gopalakrishnan D](https://www.linkedin.com/in/gopalakrishnan-d-78663b230/)
-  - 😄 Pronouns:He/his
-  - ⚡ Fun fact: I have 3 J on my name

   </tr>
   </table>